-In addition, we recently announced a cost reduction program to rationalize operations and to allow continued support for the needs of its business following the clinical hold on atuzaginstat (COR388) IND, impacting a number of employees.
-Any reduction in force may yield unintended consequences and costs, such as attrition beyond the intended reduction in force, the distraction of employees, reduced employee morale and could adversely affect our reputation as an employer, which could make it more difficult for us to hire new employees in the future and increase the risk that we may not achieve the anticipated benefits from the cost reduction program.
+In addition, we recently announced a cost reduction program to reorganize operations and to allow continued support for the needs of its business following the clinical hold on atuzaginstat (COR388) IND, impacting a number of employees.
+Any reduction in force may yield unintended consequences and costs, such as the loss of institutional knowledge and expertise, attrition beyond the intended reduction in force, the distraction of employees, reduced employee morale and could adversely affect our reputation as an employer, which could make it more difficult for us to hire new employees in the future and increase the risk that we may not achieve the anticipated benefits from the cost reduction program.